RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/bnbchain/FINAL.md

 - 🏦 Funding a BNB Chain testnet account with the faucet
 - 💸 Transferring tokens between accounts
 - ⛓ Deploying and interacting with a Solidity smart contract
-- 🌱 Restoring access to an account with a Secret Recovery Phrase (mnemonic)

 # 🧐 Keep learning with these resources: